Tourists snorkelling at the sunken city of Epidaurus, Greece.

 Hiking

 Tuck in to a traditional Greek breakfast this morning to fuel you up for a full day hiking along the Menalon Trail, one of Greece’s most celebrated long-distance hiking trails.
 You'll begin in Vytina, a mountain village known for its alpine vibe and fresh air.
 The first stretch is a 6km walk to Nymfasia, crossing over the elegant stone Tzavarenas Bridge and following the serene Mylaon River.
-After a short rest here you'll continue through dense fir forests and across the dramatic Mavra Litharia gorge to reach Magouliana – the highest village in the Peloponnese.
+After a short rest here, you'll continue through dense fir forests and across the dramatic Mavra Litharia gorge to reach Magouliana – the highest village in the Peloponnese.
 With crisp air and panoramic views in every direction, it's well worth your efforts to reach this point of the hike.
-You'll wrap up the day back in Vytina with a well-earned late lunch at a traditional taverna, then return to Dimitsana for a free evening to wander its cobbled lanes, sip a mountain tea in a café, or just relax at your base.
+You'll wrap up the day back in Vytina with a well-earned late lunch at a traditional taverna, before returning to Dimitsana for a free evening to wander its cobbled lanes, sip a mountain tea in a café, or just relax at your hotel.

 Day 3